TeoNikolov/wasp-ss-gesgen/tutorial.md

 ## Web server
 1. Open the server web page.
 2. Click on the file input button after "Audio (WAV)" and pick a WAV audio file for which you want to generate an animation with gestures.
 3. Choose a starting pose from the list after "Choose a starting pose".
 The corresponding pose will be used as the first frame of your generated animation.
+You can find previews of the poses [here](https://github.com/TeoNikolov/wasp-ss2023-gesgen/tree/main/data/start_poses/images).
 4. Pick a style for your animation from the list after "Choose a style".
 This will act as a guide for the generated animations.
 5. Pick a "temperature" value for gesture generation.
 A higher value will tell the ZeroEGGS model to generate gestures that are similar to the style you have selected.
 A lower value will have the opposite effect and the generated gestures will be influenced less by the selected style.
 6. Changing the seed lets you generate a different animation even for the same input.
 Keeping the seed fixed lets you tweak the parameters without adding additional randomness.